Essential Guide to Certified Translations for Expats in Germany

 What is a certified translation?

-For instance, if you need a certified translation of birth certificate in German, it implies that the translation should be carried out by an Official and certified translator, and they should certify the correctness of the translation.
+For instance, if you need a certified translation of a birth certificate in German, it means the translation must be carried out by an official, certified translator who confirms the accuracy of the translation.

 Types of certified translations you may need

-Below is a list of common documents that need to be translated:
+Below is a list of common certified documents that need to be translated:

 Document TypePurposeExample Case